amazon-archives/aws-full-stack-template/README.md

 &nbsp;

 **ListGoals**
 Lambda function that lists the user's goals.
+The user's account ID is retrieved through the request context (does not need to be explicity provided in the request).

 ```js
 ListGoalsRequest {